dylane1999/NeuralNetPractice/README.md

 k.
 The `__main__` method in Perceptron.py includes data sets for logical "and", "or", "nand", and "nor".
 Test your perceptron on them (you may choose all input parameters).
 Does it always converge?
    (Hint: don't forget to reset weights if not instantiating a new perceptron for each)

+  - The accuracy does not always converge to 100, but by altering the learning rate, bias, etc. I was able to make it converge more often.

 l.
 Why is using an accuracy of 1 a bad test of convergence in a general sense?
 What are some better alternatives?
+  - Accuracy of 1 is not the a great etst because it means that the model must have 100% accuracy which is not always a realistic goal in the real world.
+I think a better goal would be 80-90% range

 2. Documentation for pytorch can be found [here](https://pytorch.org/docs/stable/index.html).
 There are also many tutorial available [here](https://pytorch.org/tutorials/).
 We will focus on the [basics tutorial](https://pytorch.org/tutorials/beginner/basics/intro.html).
 Use PyTorch_Playground.py.
 a.
 The first section of the tutorial explains how data are represented in `pytorch`.
 Why is it important to start with data representation?